jupyter/jupyter-sphinx/README.md

 ### Configuration

-You conf.py has two extra configuration options:
+You conf.py has two extra (optional) configuration options:

  * jupyter_sphinx_require_url: url for `require.js` (if your theme already provides this, set it to False or '')
  * jupyter_sphinx_embed_url: url for the embedding, if set to None (default) a proper default will be taken from the `ipywidgets.embed` module.